PepeJEe/customai/README.md

 # Current Limitations

-CustomAI currently implements only a small subset of the OpenAI API.
+CustomAI is currently a small experimental project and has several limitations.

-The project does **not** currently support:
+It does **not** currently provide:

+* Multiple LLM providers
+* Provider/model routing
 * Streaming responses
 * Token usage statistics
 * Tool/function calling
 * Full OpenAI API compatibility
 * Authentication
-* Multiple model routing
 * Advanced request parameters
 * Production-grade error handling
 * Production security configuration

-The project is intentionally minimal and is expected to change as development continues.
+* A significant abstraction layer beyond forwarding requests

+In particular, **Ollama already provides an OpenAI-compatible API**, so the current implementation can often be replaced by communicating with Ollama directly.

+This is a known limitation of the current project and one of the main areas for future development.

 ---

+# Future Improvements

+The main goal for future development is to make CustomAI more than a simple proxy.

+Potential improvements include:

+* [ ] Support multiple LLM providers
+* [ ] Add OpenAI backend support
+* [ ] Add provider/model routing
+* [ ] Allow switching between local and cloud models
+* [ ] Add automatic fallback between providers
+* [ ] Add streaming responses
+* [ ] Improve OpenAI API compatibility
+* [ ] Add authentication
+* [ ] Add token usage tracking
+* [ ] Add request logging and monitoring
+* [ ] Add rate limiting
+* [ ] Move configuration to environment variables
+* [ ] Add automated tests
+* [ ] Improve Docker Compose configuration
+* [ ] Add Home Assistant integration
+* [ ] Improve API documentation

+---

 # Learning Goals

-This project was created as a practical way to learn about:
+CustomAI was created as a practical way to learn about several areas of software and AI development.

 ### Backend Development